genlayerlabs/genlayer-cli/README.md

-   delegator-join [options]      Join as a delegator by staking with a validator delegator-exit [options]      Exit as a delegator by withdrawing shares delegator-claim [options]     Claim delegator withdrawals after unbonding period validator-info [options]      Get information about a validator delegation-info [options]     Get delegation info for a delegator with a validator epoch-info [options]          Get current/previous epoch info (--epoch <n> for specific) active-validators [options]   List all active validators
+   delegator-join [options]      Join as a delegator by staking with a validator delegator-exit [options]      Exit as a delegator by withdrawing shares delegator-claim [options]     Claim delegator withdrawals after unbonding period validator-info [validator]    Get information about a validator validator-history [validator] Show slash and reward history for a validator delegation-info [validator]   Get delegation info for a delegator with a validator epoch-info [options]          Get current/previous epoch info (--epoch <n> for specific) validators [options]          Show validator set with stake, status, and weight active-validators [options]   List all active validators

 COMMON OPTIONS (all commands):